Kimono: Cost

-Types of kimono
+Types

 Several different types of kimono exist.
 These varieties are primarily based on formality and gender, with more women's varieties of kimono existing than men's.

 The modern kimono canon was roughly formalised after WWII, following fabric shortages, a generation unfamiliar with wearing kimono in everyday life, and the postwar revival of kimono sales by gofukuya, traditional kimono shops.
 In previous centuries, types of kimono were not as distinct, with factors such as age and social class playing a much larger role in determining kimono types than they do presently.
 Beginning in the Meiji period, and following the Meiji Restoration and the abolition of class distinctions, kimono varieties began to change as Japanese society did, with new varieties being invented for new social situations.

-Kimono are classified not only by form (such as Nagagi or Haori) but also by formality (Furisode, Tomesode, Hōmongi, Tsukesage, Komon, etc.), weaving structure (Sha, Ro, etc.), use of thread (Tsumugi, Chijimi, etc.), fiber material (silk, hemp, cotton, synthetic fibers, etc.), and dyeing method (pre-dyed, post-dyed), among other factors.

-According to The Encyclopedia of Clothing compiled by the Japan Society of Home Economics, kimono are classified according to TPO (time, place, occasion) of wearing into formal wear, semi-formal wear, informal formal wear, and everyday wear.

-In addition, there are items worn only for limited occasions or situations, such as Happi coats worn at festivals, Yukata or Dotera worn at inns, etc. Kimono attire varies depending on the occasion or situation in which it is worn.
-While there are regional differences in types of kimono for each occasion, the following shows general examples.